-Growing gourmet and medicinal mushrooms at home can be difficult.
+Growing mushrooms at home can be difficult.
 It is recommended you buy mushrooms and mushroom supplements from a company that is certified organic and sells high-quality products.

 There are a large number of mushroom supplements on the market today that misappropriate species or add unnecessary fillers.

 Many medicinal mushroom supplements only contain the mycelium instead of the fruiting body.
 The fruiting body contains the majority of the therapeutic compounds mushrooms produce.
 Because of this, supplements without the fruiting body have fewer benefits.

 For high-quality mushroom supplements, look for ones that use organic mushroom fruiting bodies.
 You will also want to look for supplements that are: